chwangaa/Redundant-Matrices/README.md

 `benchmark_sparse.c` include a few methods to benchmark different convolutional layers in Cifar and German

 the example for 2nd cifar layer has with it a real input layer.
 The other examples simply uses all-zero-entry matrices.

+## Matrix Initialization

+Note, for A += B*C, only B is implemented as the redundant matrix.
+A and C are still a flattened 1D array.

+Currently, a python script is used to convert matrix from dense to redundant.
+The c program only does the loading and the multiplication